WasmEdge/docs/docs/contribute/source/plugin/wasi_nn.md

 <!-- prettier-ignore -->
 :::note
-If the built `wasmedge` CLI tool cannot find the WASI-NN plug-in, you can set the `WASMEDGE_PLUGIN_PATH` environment variable to the plug-in installation path (such as `/usr/local/lib/wasmedge/`, or the built plug-in path `build/plugins/wasi_nn/`) to try to fix this issue.
+If the built `wasmedge` CLI tool cannot find the WASI-NN plugin, you can set the `WASMEDGE_PLUGIN_PATH` environment variable to the plugin installation path (such as `/usr/local/lib/wasmedge/`, or the built plugin path `build/plugins/wasi_nn/`) to try to fix this issue.
 :::

-Then you will have an executable `wasmedge` runtime under `/usr/local/bin` and the WASI-NN with OpenVINO backend plug-in under `/usr/local/lib/wasmedge/libwasmedgePluginWasiNN.so` after installation.
+Then you will have an executable `wasmedge` runtime under `/usr/local/bin` and the WASI-NN with OpenVINO backend plugin under `/usr/local/lib/wasmedge/libwasmedgePluginWasiNN.so` after installation.

 Installing the necessary `libtensorflowlite_c.so` and `libtensorflowlite_flex.so` on both `Ubuntu 20.04` and `manylinux2014` for the backend, we recommend the following commands: